Margaret I. King Library

-The Margaret I. King Library consisted of three contiguous buildings at the University of Kentucky.
+The Margaret I. King Library consists of three contiguous buildings at the University of Kentucky.
 A southern and northern addition were added to the original building.

 History

 The first library at the University of Kentucky was the 7,367 gross sq. ft. (basement, 1st & mezzanine) Carnegie library.
 Dedicated in November 1909, it was constructed with a $26,000 grant from Andrew Carnegie, it was operated by Margaret I. King, the university's first librarian who was also secretary to the university's first President, James Patterson.
 It had an annual book budget of $2,000.
 Before the library's construction, volumes and materials had to be checked out from Patterson's personal collection.